robinicole/ABMDoubleAuctions/Readme.md

   --prefix arg                     Prefixe before the name of the files of
                                    the simulations
 ```
-The meaning of each of those parameters is explained in the article "Dynamical selection of Nash equilibria using Experience Weighted Attraction Learning" to be published in PLOS One or in the preprint [here](https://arxiv.org/abs/1706.09763))
+The meaning of each of those parameters is explained in the article "Dynamical selection of Nash equilibria using Experience Weighted Attraction Learning" to be published in PLOS One (see the preprint [here](https://arxiv.org/abs/1706.09763))